ohnosequences/scarph/docs/axioms.md

 #### Internalizing axioms

 If we assume a dagger monoidal closed structure, we can reduce checking equality between parallel morphisms to the case of morphisms with target (or source) $I$ (take names or conames).
 That amounts to an internal version of extensionality.
 In spans it basically says that.

+### Axioms and rewriting

+Shall we prohibit rewritings not based on axioms? sounds attractive, but would it make something useful impossible?